Our May Plans

 Thursday – Getting closer

-Thursday, we were back at the house, once again working on the garages and basement.
+On Thursday, we were back at the house, once again working on the garages and basement.
 The next morning was trash day.
 This was our last chance to remove what we didn’t want.
 By this time, we were done with donations.
 We would be using several of the “extra bag” trash stickers.

 Friday – The Chapter Ends

 We were at the house early, loading our truck for the last delivery to our oldest son.
-Some of the items in the load were things they didn’t pick up before we took off for Iowa, and had planned to get when we were back.
+Some of the items in the load were things they didn’t pick up before we took off for Iowa, and they had planned to get them when we were back.
 Some of the items were things they didn’t know they were getting.
 Ian told me to bring what I wanted, and he would get rid of what they didn’t want.

-After dropping off the items and making plans to meet Sunday for dinner, we drove back to the house to load the truck with the last storage unit delivery.
+After dropping off the items and making plans to meet on Sunday for dinner, we drove back to the house to load the truck with the last storage unit delivery.

 The Next Chapter Begins